mett29/mett29.github.io/_posts/2019-11-23-intro-to-cnn.md

 Let's analyze it.

 - An image passing through a CNN is transformed in a sequence of volumes
-- As the depth increases, the height and width of the volume increases
+- As the depth increases, the height and width of the volume decreases
 - Each layer takes as input and returns a volume

 {:refdef: style="text-align: center;"}